-- Hold a degree giving access to the licence issued by the Order and recognized by the government (Sec.
+- Hold a degree giving access to the license issued by the Order and recognized by the government (Sec.
 1.07); or

-- Have your degree or training recognized as equivalent in accordance with the Regulation respecting equivalence standards for the issue of a permit by the Ordre des ergothérapeutes du Québec; or
+- Have your degree or training recognized as equivalent in accordance with the Regulation respecting equivalence standards for the issue of a license by the Ordre des ergothérapeutes du Québec; or

-- Hold legal authorization to practice the profession of occupational therapy outside Quebec under the terms of this regulation;
+- Hold a legal authorization to practice the profession of occupational therapy outside Quebec (member of a professional order/regulatory body from another Canadian province) under the terms of this regulation;

 - Demonstrate a working knowledge of the French language, in accordance with Section 35 of the Charter of the French Language.

 The Quebec Charter of the French Language establishes that the official language of the province of Quebec is French.